 Turn one-time donors into lifetime supporters by regularly following up with them.
 A simple thank you is a good start, but SMS messages are also a convenient way to send progress reports to your stakeholders.
 When donors are informed, they feel personally involved with your cause.
 And when they feel personally involved, they’re more likely to donate again and again.

 Not exactly.
-Both text-to-donate and text-to-give require keywords and shortcodes, but there’s an important difference in how payments are collected between the two.
+They both require keywords and short codes, but there’s an important difference in how payments are collected between the two.
 With text to give, nonprofits predetermine the donation amount.
 When a donor texts in the keyword, the amount is billed to their cell phone bill by their carrier.
 This means that the organization has to wait for the carrier to process the payment.
 Sometimes this can take up to three months!
-By using SimpleTexting to send links to your existing payment platform, there is no delay while you wait for funds.
+By using SimpleTexting to keep supporters engaged, and collect emails to send links to your existing payment platform, there is no delay while you wait for funds.

-Thousands of nonprofits use texting to engage their supporters, rally support and raise money.
+Thousands of nonprofits use texting to engage their supporters and rally support.
 Sign up to try our platform free for 14 days and find out how easy it really is to get started.
-Our team loves seeing nonprofits succeed using SMS marketing.
-We’re here for you 7 days a week if you have any questions.
+Our team loves seeing nonprofits succeed using SMS marketing, which is why we offer a 15% discount for501(c)(3) organizations.
+We’re here for you 7 days a week if you have any questions!